EstelleYU/EstelleYU/README.md

 <br>At graduate school, I learned lots of statistical methods for big data using R.
 <br>Dr. Chuck's python courses from freeCodeCamp, I got on my way to dev.
 <br>I’m currently studying JAVA and Spring at CodeStates bootcamp(since April 2022).
-<br>Now I can say, Python was easy breezy compare with JAVA. 😂😂
-<br>However, I see myself as a fast learner and enthusiastic student! 🙌
+<br>I see myself as a fast learner and enthusiastic student! 🙌
 <br>So I hope to be a junior level back-end developer at the end of this year. </br>
 <br></br>
 <br>✨</br>